 One card-skimming device discovered in multi-parish sweep of nearly 5,000 gas pumps

-BATON ROUGE - A single credit card-skimming device was found by a task force composed of state, local and federal authorities.
+BATON ROUGE - A single credit card-skimming device was found by a task force composed of state, local and federal authorities checking gas stations in three parishes.

 The Louisiana Department of Agriculture announced Monday that the Skimming Device Joint Task Force's operation spanned four days in three different parishes.